Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-\subparagraph{Hiding LCPs.} Recall the central novel notion of our interest is that of a \emph{hiding} LCP.
-Focusing on the case of coloring, an $r$-round LCP for $k$-coloring is hiding if no $r$-round local algorithm can extract a $k$-coloring from a correct certificate (i.e., a certificate that is accepted unanimously by the verifier).
+\paragraph{Hiding LCPs.} Recall the central novel notion of our interest is that of a \emph{hiding} LCP.
+Focusing on the case of coloring, an $r$-round LCP for $k$-coloring is hiding on a particular $k$-colorable graph $G$ if there is a certificate $\ell$ we can place on the nodes of $G$ that is correct (i.e., it is accepted unanimously by the verifier), but there is no $r$-round local algorithm that, given $\ell$, can extract a $k$-coloring of $G$.
+Note that, in order for an algorithm to fail in extracting a $k$-coloring from $\ell$, it suffices if a \emph{single} node fails to output its color.
+Hence this is a purely algorithmic notion and is far from having cryptographical applications---after all, the model considered in this paper uses a deterministic verifier.
+For further discussion, please consult the next section (\cref{sec:related-work}).

-Note that failing to extract in particular means it is acceptable if a \emph{single} node fails to output its color.
-Hence this is a purely algorithmic notion and is far (at least in its current form) from having cryptographical applications or similar.
-We believe it is also interesting to consider a quantified version where we require, say, that at least a constant fraction of nodes fail to output a correct color.
-This could have connections to questions in distributed property testing, for instance.
-(See, e.g., the work of \cite{censor-hillel19_fast_dc}.)
-We postpone this investigation to future work.

-It is important to notice that not every graph property admits a hiding LCP on every graph.
-For instance, consider the language of $2$-colored star graphs (i.e., we want to certify that the input graph is a star without revealing a $2$-coloring).
+The above gives a notion of a hiding LCP on a fixed graph $G$.
+We extend this to any graph class $\mathcal{G}$ (containing only $k$-colorable graphs) by saying an LCP is hiding on $\mathcal{G}$ if, for any local algorithm $\mathcal{A}$, there is $G \in \mathcal{G}$ and a (valid) certificate $\ell$ of $k$-colorability on $G$ such that $\mathcal{A}$ fails to extract a $k$-coloring from $\ell$.
+It is important to notice that we cannot hope to have a hiding LCP on every graph class.
+For instance, consider the language of star graphs; that is, we would like to certify that stars are $2$-colorable but without revealing a $2$-coloring.
 Since the nodes know that the input graph is a star, they can always output a color: If they have degree 1, they choose color 1; otherwise, they choose color 0.
-This contrasts with classical LCPs, where it is known that every Turing-computable graph property $\mathcal{P}$ admits an LCP with certificates of size $\cO(n^2)$: Simply provide the entire adjacency matrix of the input graph to every vertex, along with their corresponding node identifiers.
+This contrasts with classical LCPs, where it is known that every Turing-computable graph property $\mathcal{P}$ admits an LCP with certificates of size $O(n^2)$ (i.e., simply provide the entire adjacency matrix of the input graph to every vertex, along with their corresponding node identifiers).